Coinplate/BIP39-Recoverer-Seed-Phrase-Recovery-Tool/README.md

 # BIP39 Recoverer: seed phrase recovery tool

-A fork of tool for recovering BIP39 seed phrases.

 Getting any of the following errors...

 Trezor: Recovery failed.
 Error details: Mnemonic is not valid